DataONEorg/ca/README.md

 ## Key Security

 New certificates created using the CA have two components: the certificate and the key.
-The certificate can be publicly exposed, and should be added to svn and checked in.
+The certificate can be publicly exposed, and should be added to GitHub and checked in.
 The key MUST be kept private.
 A compromised key must be revoked and a replacement issued.